Prehistory of Southeast Europe: Iron Age

 After the period that followed the arrival of the Dorians, known as the Greek Dark Ages or Submycenaean Period, the classical Greek culture began to develop in Southeastern Europe, the Aegean islands and the western Asia Minor Greek colonies starting around the 9–8th century (the Geometric Period) and peaking with the 5th century BC Athens democracy.
 The Greeks were the first to establish a system of trade routes in Southeastern Europe and, in order to facilitate trade with the natives between 700 BC and 300 BC, they founded several colonies on the Black Sea (Pontus Euxinus) coast, Asia Minor, Dalmatia etc.

-The other peoples of Southeastern Europe organized themselves in large tribal unions such as the Thracian Odrysian kingdom in the east of Southeastern Europe in the 5th century BC, and the Illyrian kingdom in the west of Southeastern Europe from the early 4th century.
+Other notable groups of peoples and tribes of Southeast Europe organised themselves in large tribal unions such as the Thracian Odrysian kingdom in the east of Southeastern Europe in the 5th century BC.
+By the 6th century BC the first written sources dealing with the territory north of the Danube appear in Greek sources.
+By this time the Getae (and later the Daci) had branched out from the Thracian-speaking populations.

+The Illyrian kingdom in the west of Southeastern Europe from the early 4th century was organised by the Illyrian tribes situated in the area corresponding to today's Montenegro and Albania.
+The name Illyrii was originally used to refer to a people occupying an area centered on Lake Skadar, situated between Albania and Montenegro (see List of ancient tribes in Illyria).
+The term Illyria was subsequently used by the Greeks and Romans as a generic name to refer to different peoples within a well defined but much greater area.

 Other tribal unions existed in Dacia at least as early as the beginning of the 2nd century BC under King Oroles.
 In the beginning of 1st century BC under Burebista's rule, Dacia expanded its territory from Central Europe to the Southern Europe.
-The Illyrian tribes were situated in the area corresponding to today's former Yugoslavia and Albania.
-The name Illyrii was originally used to refer to a people occupying an area centered on Lake Skadar, situated between Albania and Montenegro (see List of ancient tribes in Illyria).

-The term Illyria was subsequently used by the Greeks and Romans as a generic name to refer to different peoples within a well defined but much greater area.

 Hellenistic culture spread throughout the Macedonian Empire created by Alexander the Great from the later 4th century BC.
 By the end of the 4th century BC Greek language and culture were dominant not only in Southeastern Europe but also around the whole Eastern Mediterranean.

-By the 6th century BC the first written sources dealing with the territory north of the Danube appear in Greek sources.
-By this time the Getae (and later the Daci) had branched out from the Thracian-speaking populations.